ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

     - Select ‘{{site.data.keyword.cloud}} VPC’ as Cloud Provider

-    - Select the Region where you want to auto-provision VSI
+    - Select the Region where you want to auto-provision virtual server instance

     - Enter the valid API key for your {{site.data.keyword.cloud}} account